gitbrent/PptxGenJS/README.md

 ## Table-to-Slides Notes
 * Default `x`, `y` and `margin` value is 0.5 inches, the table will take up all remaining space by default (h:100%, w:100%)
 * Your Master Slides should already have defined margins, so a Master Slide name is the only option you'll need most of the time
+* Hidden tables wont auto-size their columns correctly (as the properties are not accurate)

 ## Table-to-Slides Examples
 ```javascript